jatkin-wasti/Containerisation/README.md

 Sky, and many more
 - Docker adoption was anticipated to be 50% by the end of 2020
 - Lightweight and user friendly
-- Shares resources with OS as opposed to using the OS completely (as is the case with VM's)
+- Shares resources with OS as opposed to using their own OS completely (as is the case with VM's)
 - Docker engine connects the container with OS and only uses the resources required
 - VM works with Hypervisor to connect guest OS/VM with Host OS/server